flenniken/statictea/docs/messages.md

     "You cannot change the $1 tea variable.", ## wReadOnlyTeaVar "Invalid tea variable: $1.", ## wInvalidTeaVar
-    """Invalid t.output value, use: "result", "stderr", "log", or "skip".""", ## wInvalidOutputValue "Invalid count.
-It must be a positive integer.", ## wInvalidMaxCount "Invalid t.content, it must be a string.", ## wInvalidTeaContent "The repeat value must be between 0 and t.maxRepeat.", ## wInvalidRepeat "Invalid prepost: $1.", ## wInvalidPrepost
+    """Invalid t.output value, use: "result", "stderr", "log", or "skip".""", ## wInvalidOutputValue "MaxLines must be an integer greater than 1.", ## wInvalidMaxCount "Invalid t.content, it must be a string.", ## wInvalidTeaContent "The repeat value must be between 0 and t.maxRepeat.", ## wInvalidRepeat "Invalid prepost: $1.", ## wInvalidPrepost